-As a fitness coach and personal trainer, I believe in developing strength of mind and body in order to enjoy life and to be ready for whatever each day brings.
-As a wife and working mom, I believe in making fitness a priority, but I understand it has to work with real life in order to make it a long-term lifestyle.
+I’m a personal trainer who believes in having a strong mind and body in order to enjoy life and to be ready for whatever each day brings, but I’m also a busy mom who understands that fitness has to work with real life in order to make it a long-term lifestyle.

 It’s different for everyone.
-Maybe it’s having the energy to keep up with your kids, or the strength to haul in the big bag of dog food.
+Maybe for you, being strong means having the energy to keep up with your kids, or grandkids.
+Maybe it’s hauling in the big bag of dog food without hurting your back.
 Maybe it means being able to load up the kayak and spend a day on the water.
 Or maybe you’d like to get your first unassisted pull-up, or simply learn to move better, with less pain.

 Why strength matters to me:

 After years battling asthma, being picked last in P.E. class, and throwing out my back vacuuming the living room, “strong” was not a word I’d have used to describe myself.
 My Dad’s battle with the degenerative disease ALS changed the way I viewed fitness.
 As I began to see strength as a gift worth pursuing, I made gradual changes that led me to better health.
 Along the way, I was inspired to become a personal fitness coach so I could help others get stronger and healthier, too.

 Original Strength Certified Coach